kjmullen/mUver/README.md

 Add more Twilio Functionality (responding to text to make changes to a current job)

-Fix known front end bugs + adding registration + password/phone number/address validation messages (if input invalid)
+Fix known front end bugs + adding registration + add cloudinary for image hosting + password/phone number/address validation messages (if input invalid)